RackHD/docs/docs/monorail/ubuntu_install_instructions.rst

     #end of file
     ###################

-How to wipe out the database to restart everything
+How to Erase the Database to Restart Everything
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   .. code::